fortran-lang/fortran-lang.org/learn/building_programs/project_make.md

 # - the second argument ($2) can be everything, as long as delimited by quotes
 $1 ~ /^(#:?)?include$/ &&
 $2 ~ /^["'].+["']$/ {
-    # Remove a quotes from the included file name
+    # Remove quotes from the included file name
     gsub(/'|"/, "", $2)
-    # count included files per file to avoid having duplicated in our list
+    # count included files per file to avoid having duplicates in our list
     if (incc[FILENAME,$2]++ == 0) {
         # Add the included file to our list, this might be case-sensitive
         inc[++ii] = sprintf("$(%s) += %s", FILENAME, $2)